 - Confusing Reimbursement Policies: Insurance companies may have different rules for mental health services than medical ones.

-- Limited Resources: Small practices often need more administrative resources to handle billing efficiently.
+- Limited Resources: Small practices may lack the administrative manpower to bill properly.

-- Navigating Medicare: Understanding Medicare mental health billing can be particularly challenging, as it has specific requirements that differ from those of private insurers.
+- Navigating Medicare: Medicare mental health billing can be especially daunting, because it has different rules than private insurers.

 These challenges can be mitigated using detailed training, documentation, and specialized mental health billing software investment.